Skip to main content

 Un-deploying the Sensor

-You may need to un-deploy the sensor to upgrade to a newer version or to remove it from an endpoint.
+You may need to un-deploy the sensor to upgrade to a newer version or remove the sensor from an endpoint.
 The un-deployment workflow cleanly removes the deployed sensor components and associated execution artifacts so the sensor can be reinstalled or upgraded as needed.

 Step 1: Create Un-deploy workflow